Archmonger/ServeStatic/docs/src/wsgi.md

 <!--shared-desc-start-->

 On initialization, `ServeStatic` walks over all the files in the directories that have been added (descending into sub-directories) and builds a list of available static files.
-Any requests which match a static file get served by `ServeStatic`, all others are passed through to the original WSGI application.
+Any requests which match a static file get served by `ServeStatic`, all others are passed through to the original application.

 <!--shared-desc-end-->